tony-0tis/interlayer/README.md

     request.cookies // cookies
 }

-//you also can do prerun before module, example do check auth exports._myMethod.prerun = (request, moduleMeta, cb) => {
+// also you can do prerun before module, example do check auth exports._myMethod.prerun = (request, moduleMeta, cb) => {
 }

+// if you want to log requests to this method are not saved and does not appear in the console, you can add exports._myMethod.skipRequestLog = true;

-// you can add initialization for module exports.__init = (simpleContext) => {
+// you can add initialization for module where simpleContext is {DAL: {}}
+exports.__init = (simpleContext) => {
 }
-//where simpleContext is {DAL: {}}

 // You can add meta, then all of its properties will be extended to all methods of the module exports.__meta = {